maxlebedev/maleficer/README.md

         * A proposed refactor where we have much more procs, many with guards
         * each npc type, gets its own for example
         * this would hopefully replace Phases and callbacks
+    - The color scheme is.. color balanced for backing candle light
+        - at least for NPCs

 # TODO